- April 11, 2019

 How to Set Up a Custom Dimension

-Setting up a custom dimension in GA is easier to do than it is to understand how it works.
-It’s actually quite easy!
-(If you already have the variables and tracking set up in GTM.)
+Setting up custom dimensions in Google Tag Manager is much easier to do than it is to understand how it works.
+It’s actually quite simple, if you already have variables and custom tracking set up in GTM.

 Steps to setting up a custom dimension through Google Tag Manager: